Zeenat2134/Skillora_web/README.md

 ```

 Open in Browser:
-Visit  http://localhost:3000 to see Skillora in action.
+Visit  local host link generated  to see Skillora in action.

 📦 Key Dependencies